 As we discussed earlier in this chapter, by using several simple cues in conjunction we don't need the individual cues to be very accurate and we can reduce the number of false identifications.
 We use stereo as a second visual cue in our system.
 The stereo algorithm is run over a pair of images containing the features that remain after the color filter.
 The stereo algorithm, which is discussed in greater detail in Chapter 4, isolates a distinctive edge (measured as a combination of length and intensity contrast) in the left image (Figure 1-5) with a unique match in the right image.
 This enables the cameras to fixate the edge and obtain a new set of images such that the region around the fixation point is examined at high resolution (in greater detail).
-Figure 1-6 gives the resulting features that are examined at finer resolution after the cameras have fixated some edge from Figure 1-5.
-At this stage, we notice that the target object in Figure 1-3 is included in the region that is being examined at finer resolution.
+Figure 1-6 gives the resulting features that are examined at finer resolution after the target object in Figure 1-3 is included in the region that is being examined at finer resolution.
 The stereo algorithm is run again on the high resolution images to find matching features in a narrow disparity range about the fixation point.
 Since the cameras are fixated on the target object, most of the matched edges come from the target object as seen in Figure 1-7(a).
 These selected features in Figure 1-7(a) are fed into an Alignment-style recognition engine which is discussed in Chapter 5.
 The results of aligning the model in Figure 1-3 with the selected target object in Figure 1-7(a) are shown in Figure 1-7(b).
-The number of alignments that had to be tried using the features in Figure 1-7(a) are on the order of 107 which is a significant improvement over the 1012 alignments that had to be tried in Figure 1-4(b).
+The number of alignments that had to be tried using the features in Figure 1-7(a) are on the order of 10^7 which is a significant improvement over the 10^{12} alignments that had to be tried in Figure 1-4(b).
 Also, since the selected features come from the target object, we reduce the number of false identifications due to spurious data.